Broundal/Pytolemaic/README.md

 #### Sensitivity Analysis:

- - The sensitivity of each feature (normalized to 1):
+ - The sensitivity of each feature (normalized to sum of 1):

 ```
  'SHUFFLE': {